StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static void UI.Label(string text, bool usePadding)` — Adds some text to the layout!
 Text uses the UI's current font settings, which can be changed with UI.Push/PopTextStyle.
 Can contain newlines!
   - `text` — Label text to display.
 Can contain newlines!
 Doesn't use text as id, so it can be non-unique.
   - `usePadding` — Should padding be included for positioning this text?
 Sometimes you just want un-padded text!
-- `static void UI.Label(string text, Vec2 size, bool usePadding)` — Adds some text to the layout, but this overload allows you can specify the size that you want it to use.
+- `static void UI.Label(string text, Vec2 size, bool usePadding, Align textAlign)` — Adds some text to the layout, but this overload allows you can specify the size that you want it to use.
 Text uses the UI's current font settings, which can be changed with UI.Push/PopTextStyle.
 Can contain newlines!
   - `text` — Label text to display.
 Can contain newlines!
 Doesn't use text as id, so it can be non-unique.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
   - `usePadding` — Should padding be included for positioning this text?
 Sometimes you just want un-padded text!
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - Example: see `UI.Label` in StereoKit-docs-reference.md
 - `static BtnState UI.LastElementHandActive(Handed hand)` — Tells if the hand was involved in the active state of the most recently called UI element using an id.
 Active state is frequently a single frame in the case of Buttons, but could be many in the case of Sliders or Handles.
   - `hand` — Which hand we're checking.
   - returns — A BtnState that indicated the hand was "just active" this frame, is currently "active" or if it "just became inactive" this frame.
-  - Example: see `UI.LastElementHandActive` in StereoKit-docs-reference.md
 - `static BtnState UI.LastElementHandFocused(Handed hand)` — Tells if the hand was involved in the focus state of the most recently called UI element using an id.
 Focus occurs when the hand is in or near an element, in such a way that indicates the user may be about to interact with it.
   - `hand` — Which hand we're checking.
   - returns — A BtnState that indicated the hand was "just focused" this frame, is currently "focused" or if it "just became focused" this frame.
+- `static BtnState UI.LastElementSourceActive(InteractorSource source)` — Tells if an interactor from the given source was involved in the active state of the most recently called UI element using an id.
+Active state is frequently a single frame in the case of Buttons, but could be many in the case of Sliders or Handles.
+Sources can be combined as a bit-flag to ask about several at once.
+  - `source` — The source, or combination of sources, to check.
+  - returns — A BtnState that indicates the source was "just active" this frame, is currently "active", or if it "just became inactive" this frame.
+  - Example: see `UI.LastElementSourceActive` in StereoKit-docs-reference.md
+- `static BtnState UI.LastElementSourceFocused(InteractorSource source)` — Tells if an interactor from the given source was involved in the focus state of the most recently called UI element using an id.
+Focus occurs when the interactor is in or near an element, in such a way that indicates the user may be about to interact with it.
+Sources can be combined as a bit-flag to ask about several at once.
+  - `source` — The source, or combination of sources, to check.
+  - returns — A BtnState that indicates the source was "just focused" this frame, is currently "focused", or if it "just became unfocused" this frame.
-  - Example: see `UI.LastElementHandFocused` in StereoKit-docs-reference.md
+  - Example: see `UI.LastElementSourceFocused` in StereoKit-docs-reference.md
 - `static void UI.LayoutArea(Vec3 start, Vec2 dimensions, bool addMargin)` — Manually define what area is used for the UI layout.
 This is in the current Hierarchy's coordinate space on the X/Y plane.
   - `start` — The top left of the layout area, relative to the current Hierarchy in local meters.
   - `dimensions` — The size of the layout area from the top left, in local meters.